Photo by Charles University, Hynek Glos

 The international project “Colonial Legacies of Universities: Materialities and New Collaborations” (COLUMN) sheds new light on the colonial backgrounds and material legacies of knowledge production.
 In today’s increasingly globalised scientific landscape, universities in Asia, Africa, and South America play a crucial role in redefining knowledge.
 Equitable collaboration with researchers and curators from former colonies such as Suriname, South Africa, Vietnam, Indonesia, and Mexico is therefore an essential part of this project.

-Botanical Gardens as colonial heritage sites
+Botanic Gardens as colonial heritage sites

 Photo exhibition on colonial university heritage at the Pusaka Museum in Nias.
 Photo by Gertjan Plets